RickyHoakes/PupilHelper/README.md

 (ii) Timeline for Tasks
 (iii) To-Do Lists.
 Connected each webpage to one other using links for folders, so they might be expired.
-So, try making your own links for connecting one segment of webpage to other.
+So, try making your own links for connecting one segment of website to other.